shawn1m/overture/README.md

 Overture means an orchestral piece at the beginning of a classical music composition, just like dns which is nearly the first step of surfing the internet.

-Overture forces IPv6 and custom domain DNS queries to use alternative dns.
+Overture forces IPv6 and custom domain dns queries to use alternative dns.
 Normally, when overture is using primary dns, if response answer is empty or is not matched with custom ip network, then overture will use alternative dns instead.

 **Warn: If you are using the release version, just try to follow the README file from compatible version branch tag, this README file is always in development.**